-KPPU Won the Tire Cartel Cassation in Supreme Court.
+KPPU Won the Tire Cartel Cessation in Supreme Court.

-JAKARTA – The Commission for the Supervision of Business Competition (KPPU) received a report on the notice of the contents of the Ruling of the Supreme Court of the Republic of Indonesia Number 167-PK/Pdt.Sus-KPPU/2017 dated January 25, 2018 in a cassation case between PT Bridgestone Tire Indonesia and PT Sumi Rubber Indonesia, respectively as Cassation-I Petitioner and Cassation-II Petitioner against the Commission for the Supervision of Business Competition of the Republic of Indonesia (KPPU) as Cassation Respondent, on Friday, May 4, 2018.
-Whereas the contents of the aforementioned decision are as follows:
+(Jakarta – 6 June 2018) – The Commission for the Supervision of Business Competition (KPPU) received a report on notice of the Ruling of Supreme Court, Republic of Indonesia, Number 167-PK/Pdt.Sus-KPPU/2017 dated January 25, 2018 in a cessation case between PT Bridgestone Tire Indonesia and PT Sumi Rubber Indonesia, respectively as Cessation-I Petitioner and Cessation-II Petitioner against the Commission for the Supervision of Business Competition of the Republic of Indonesia (KPPU) as Cessation Respondent, on Friday, May 4, 2018.
+The contents of the aforementioned decision are as follows:

-- Rejecting the aforementioned petition for cassation filed by Cassation I Petitioner: PT Bridgestone Tire Indonesia., and Cassation Petitioner II: PT Sumi Rubber Indonesia;
+- Rejecting the aforementioned petition for cessation filed by Cessation I Petitioner: PT Bridgestone Tire Indonesia, and Cessation IIPetitioner: PT Sumi Rubber Indonesia;

-- Sentencing Cassation Petitioners I, II to pay for the case fees in the examination of the cassation stipulated amounting to IDR2,500,000.00 (two million five hundred thousand rupiah).
+- Sentencing Cessation Petitioners I and II to pay for the case fees in the examination of the cessation stipulated amounting to IDR2,500,000.00 (two million five hundred thousand Rupiah).

-At remedy level in the form of objection, the Central Jakarta District Court passed a decision on Case 70/Pdt.Sus-KPPU/2015/PN.Jkt.Pst on July 8, 2015 basically confirming the Decision of the KPPU and changed the amount of the penalty.
-Subsequently, at remedy level in the form of cassation, the Supreme Court passed a decision on Case Number 221 K/pdt.Sus-KPPU/2016 on June 14, 2015 basically confirming the aforementioned Decision of the District Court and rejecting the petition for cassation filed by the Petitioners, which means confirming again the Decision of the KPPU.
+At remedy level in the form of objection, the Central Jakarta District Court passed a decision on Case 70/Pdt.Sus-KPPU/2015/PN.Jkt.Pst on July 8, 2015 confirming the Decision of the KPPU and changed the amount of the penalty.
+Subsequently, at remedy level in the form of cessation, the Supreme Court passed a decision on Case Number 221 K/pdt.Sus-KPPU/2016 on June 14, 2015 confirming the aforementioned Decision of the District Court and rejecting the petition for cessation filed by the Petitioners, which means reconfirming the Decision of the KPPU.